 For example, my old employer matched up to $1,000/year.
 Other employers match a percentage of your salary.
 The range is usually between a 3-6% match of your investment.

-When you contribute to a 401K you will be investing money before it as been taxed.
-Naturally, you will invest more money than you would if it was post tax like a Roth IRA.
+When you contribute to a 401K you will be investing money before it has been taxed.
+Naturally, you will invest more money than you would if it was post-tax like a Roth IRA.

 If you invest 15% of your $2,000 paycheck you will invest $300 a pay period ($2,000 / 15).
 If you invested 15% after taxes it would be closer to the $190-$230 range depending on your tax situation.
 Remember you will be taxed in the future when you begin to withdraw your 401K.
 This is usually after you are 59 1/2 years old.